-- A. Effective first full pay period after the Judicial Council adopts/approves the final budget allocation for Trial Courts for Fiscal Year 2018-2019, each employee who is designated by the Court Executive Officer and who has passed a bilingual proficiency examination administered by the Human Resources Department and has otherwise qualified for bilingual compensation under this subsection shall receive additional compensation of five percent (5%) of the employee's base salary for bilingual pay. - B. To qualify for Bilingual, an employee must meet the requirements set forth in Section 4.7A and perform bilingual interpretation as part of their job function and regular duties. - C. Although effort will be made to use employees receiving bilingual pay as interpreters, no employee shall refuse to assist in interpretation for clients or patients on an occasional basis. - D. When the bilingual skill is no longer required, the Court shall terminate the bilingual compensation by written notice of the Court Executive Officer and shall notify the employee.
+A. Effective the first pay period after the Judicial Council adopts/approves the final budget allocation for Trial courts for Fiscal year 2018-2019, each employee who is designated by the Court Executive Officer and who has passed a bilingual proficiency examination administered by the Human Resources Department and has otherwise qualified for bilingual compensation under this subsection shall receive additional compensation of five percent (5%) of the employee's base salary for bilingual pay.

+B. To qualify for Bilingual, an employee must meet the requirements set forth in Section 4.7 A., and perform bilingual interpretation as part of their job function and regular duties.

+- C. Although effort will be made to use employees receiving bilingual pay as interpreters, no employee shall refuse to assist in interpretation for clients or patients on an occasional basis. - D. When the bilingual skill is no longer required, the Court shall terminate the bilingual compensation by written notice of the Court Executive Officer and shall notify the employee.